Zebiano/piradio/README.md

 ## Requirements:

-- RaspberryPi 1, 2 or 3
+- RaspberryPi 3 (maybe 1 and 2 work as well)
 - Antenna on Pin 4 (Check how to here on step 1: http://makezine.com/projects/raspberry-pirate-radio/)

 ## How to install: